7enTropy7/NTRU_cryptography/README.md

 # NTRU_cryptography
 A Post-Quantum Encryption Algorithm

 This repository contains all codes related to my research paper titled "Enhancing the NTRU cryptosystem".
+The paper is available here: https://www.ijcaonline.org/archives/volume176/number29/31388-31388-2020920320

 NTRU is an open-source public key cryptosystem that uses lattice-based cryptography to encrypt and decrypt data.
 Unlike